It was around midnight when a little dog darted out in front of Dr. Abigail Marsh’s car.

-Another widely used instrument is the Prosocialness Scale for Adults (Caprara, Steca, Zelli, & Capanna, 2005), which can be found in Scientific Reports.
-The scale is composed of 17 items and classifies behaviors and feelings into four types: the action of assisting, helping, sharing of caring, and empathy with others.
+Another widely used instrument is the Prosocialness Scale for Adults (Caprara, Steca, Zelli, & Capanna, 2005).
+The scale is composed of 17 items and classifies behaviors and feelings into four types: sharing, helping, taking care of, and empathy with others.

-Notably, the scores people receive on these questionnaires are predictive of their behavior in Dictator and Ultimatum Games.
-For example, individuals who score on altruism tend to make generous offers in these economic games (Rodrigues, Nagowski, Mussel, & Hewig, 2018; Zhao, Ferguson, & Smillie, 2016).
+Notably, the scores people receive on these questionnaires are predictive of their behavior in Dictator and Ultimatum games.
+For example, individuals who score high on altruism tend to make generous offers in these economic games (Rodrigues, Nagowski, Mussel, & Hewig, 2018; Zhao, Ferguson, & Smillie, 2016).

 The National Mentoring Resource Center offers a useful online questionnaire for assessing the prosocial behavior of children between the ages of 6–11 years.

 Prosocial Behavior, Antisocial Behavior, and Altruism

 The opposite of prosocial behavior is antisocial behavior, that is, behavior that is intended to hinder or harm others.